VERMONT WINS CATAMOUNT CUP WITH 6-3 WIN OVER PRINCETON

-Junior forward Anthony DeCenzo had a goal and an assist for the Catamounts
+Junior forward Anthony DeCenzo and sophomore forward Jacob Fallon each post goal and assist for Catamounts

 BURLINGTON, Vt. - Vermont came back from two goals down to defeat Princeton 6-3 on Sunday night at Gutterson Fieldhouse and the Catamounts captured the annual Sheraton/TD Bank Catamount Cup for the third time in the last five seasons and the fourth time overall.